plokhotnyuk/jsoniter-scala/README.md

 So if your system is sensitive for that and can accept untrusted input then avoid parsing with `java.io.InputStream` and check the input length for other ways of parsing.

-2. configuration parameter for the `make` macro is evaluated in compile-time only and requires no dependency on other code that uses a result of the macro's call, otherwise the following compilation error will be reported:
+2. The configuration parameter for the `make` macro is evaluated in compile-time only and requires no dependency on other code that uses a result of the macro's call, otherwise the following compilation error will be reported:
 ```
 [error] Cannot evaluate a parameter of the 'make' macro call for type 'full.name.of.YourType'.
 It should not depend on
         code from the same compilation module where the 'make' macro is called.
 Use a separated submodule of the project